RobustoFramework/robusto_platformio_espidf_demo/README.md

 1. Create a normal PlatformIO project _(Instead yuu've cloned this)_
 2. Edit the main.c _(Done)_
 3. Create a folder called Components _(Done, but from here you continue)_
+4. In `platform.ini` - change to the ESP32 you want to update.
+Find it in Devices.
-4. Install Robusto - Run 'pio pkg install --storage-dir ./components  --library "robusto/robusto"'
+5. Install Robusto - Run 'pio pkg install --storage-dir ./components  --library "robusto/robusto"'
-5. Click the "General->Run menuconfig" task in the PlatformIO task bar.
+6. Click the "General->Run menuconfig" task in the PlatformIO task bar.
-6. In Robusto configuration -> Memory, check "Do memory monitoring", just to have something happen.
+7. In Robusto configuration -> Memory, check "Do memory monitoring", just to have something happen.
-7. Click "s" and enter to save the configuration.
+8. Click "s" and enter to save the configuration.
-8. The `sdkconfig.az-delivery-devkit-v4` config file is created and will be used in your build.
+9. The `sdkconfig.az-delivery-devkit-v4` config file is created and will be used in your build.
-9. Run the Upload and Monitor task.
+10. Run the Upload and Monitor task.
-10. If there is an ESP32 (of any kind, probably), it will start reporting available memory.
+11. If there is an ESP32 (of any kind, probably) connected, it will start reporting available memory and warn, as the warning level has been set low.

 # Why, and what does it show
 Lots.